Working fluid properties, set by specifying parameter values

 Bulk modulus of the working fluid, at atmospheric pressure and with no entrapped air.
 The default value is 8e8 Pa.

 Amount of entrained, nondissolved gas in the fluid.
 The amount is specified as the ratio of gas volume at normal conditions to the fluid volume in the chamber.
+Therefore, the parameter value must be less than 1.
 In practice, the relative amount of trapped air is always greater than 0.
-If set to 0, ideal fluid is assumed, but you will get a warning upon simulation.
+If set to 0, ideal fluid is assumed.
 The default value is 0.005.

 During simulation, the software checks that the absolute pressure does not fall below absolute zero.
 This check is performed only for those blocks in the hydraulic circuit where fluid compressibility is important.
 The value of this parameter determines how the block handles the out-of-range assertion during simulation: